MysticGMAN/Ender-5-Pro-2.1.2-Marlin/README.md

 ####

+[^1]: * Upgrades:
-[^1]: This lead screw is a 400mm T8 ACME thread single (1) start with a 2mm pitch & lead.
+      1. Lead screw Upgrade: A 400mm T8 ACME thread single (1) start with a 2mm pitch & lead.
 It also has a T8 Anti-backlash spring loaded Nut.
-As well as a royal duck load of cheap WD-40 Whit lithium grease in the z-stepper motor.
+As well as a royal duck load of cheap WD-40 White lithium grease in the z-stepper motor.
 MLG maneuver right there.
+      2. Hotend Upgrade: Creality Spider V3 Pro.
+Max Temp of 300&deg;C. Supports 300mm/s printing speeds <sub>Doubt the Ender 5-pro will do this before shaking itself to pieces.</sub> It does other things (apparently), which can be seen [here](https://store.creality.com/ca/products/spider-v3-high-temperature-and-high-flow-hotend-pro?cfb=7a3698b9-6819-4331-a55e-d679769ea949&ifb=7a3698b9-6819-4331-a55e-d679769ea949&scm=search.v25&score=7.21712972628878&ssp=&spm=..search.search_1.1) on the store page.

 [^2]: I am not an expert at firmware building.
 Although i may have experience in programming.
 I can assure you that i make mistakes.
 Sometimes more than i care to admit.